 For the first stream/transmitter, the comb starts at the first subcarrier following the DC subcarrier (being excluded from frequency-domain transmission in general).
 By using a single RS, up to Δ streams/transmitters could be identified.
-This is achieved by a cyclic shift of the comb by an integer number Nshift=0…Δ-1 of subcarriers, which makes RS oprtogonal in the frequency domain.
+This is achieved by a cyclic shift of the comb by an integer number Nshift=0…Δ-1 of subcarriers, which makes RS orthogonal in the frequency domain.
 However, higher layers shall reserve the shift Nshift = Δ-1 for noise estimation at the receiver.
-Hence, any subset of streams or transmitters that can be identified by a single RS is always smaller than Δ-1.
-When deploying more than Δ-1 streams or transmitters, one must add more RSs.
+Any subset of streams or transmitters being smaller than Δ-1 can be identified by a single RS.
+When using more than Δ-1 streams or transmitters, one must add more RSs.
 Higher layers shall indicate this by variables Δ and NRS, where index RS means IRS and ERS, accordingly.
-In order to keep RSs for multiple subsets of streams/transmitters orthogonal to each other, M-th RS can be obtained by multication of the appropriate comb RS with the respective elements from the mth row of the MxM Hadamard matrix Hk identifying the mth set of RSs.
+In order to keep RSs for multiple subsets of streams/transmitters orthogonal to each other, the mth RS can be obtained by multiplication of the appropriate RS with the respective elements from the mth row of the MxM Hadamard matrix Hk identifying the mth set of RSs.
 Hk is obtained as follows

-, k=1…M
+,

-where M = NRS is defined by higher layers but always as a power of 2.
+where k=1…K and M=2K= NRS is defined by higher layers.

 1.2.3.
 Header encoding and modulation

-Figure 2 Transmitter Structure for the header.

 1.2.3.1 General

 The transmitter structure in Figure 2 is used for the header.
 Scrambling is only used in the coordinated topology to randomize uncoordinated interference.
-In other topologies, it is optional.
 For enhanced error protection, the header is repeated 3 times.
+Next, 8B10B line encoding applies to the header.
 Header encoding uses RS(36,24) code as defined below.
-Next, 8B10B line encoding applies to the header.
-Note that, for maintaining a constant average light output, both the systematic output of the FEC (n bits) and the redundant part (k-n bits) pass through the line encoder.
-2-PAM modulation applies for the header using a bit-to-symbol mapper.
-Finally, a spatial precoder selects what transmitters will sent out the header and how.
+This particular order of line and channel coding achieves the lowest error rates.
+However, in this way only the systematic part of the binary output code word (24 bits) is well balanced.
+For maintaining a constant average light output for the entire sequence, also the redundant part of the binary code word (36-24=12 bits) has to be passed through 8B10B line encoder.
+Both parts are concatenated in a multiplexer and passed through the bit-to-symbol mapper for 2-PAM modulation.
+Finally, a spatial pre-coder selects what transmitters will sent out the header and how.

+Figure 2 Transmitter Structure for the header.

-1.2.3.2 RS(36,24) code
+1.2.3.2 Scrambler

-The description of RS(36,24) encoder is given in Appendix 2).
+For optional scrambling, a pseudo-random binary sequence (PRBS) is used being characteristic for a given data stream.
+A data stream can be transmitted from a cluster of one or more adjacent coordinators transmitting the same signal.
+The scrambling sequence is defined by higher layers and controlled by the master coordinator.

 1.2.3.3 Line Encoder

-In combination with 2-PAM and HCM(1,1), the line encoder uses 8B10B.
-Note that, for maintaining a constant average light output, both the systematic output bits of the FEC (n bits) and the redundant bits (k-n bits) should pass through the line encoder.
+In the header the line encoder always uses 8B10B code.
 For the 8B10B encoding, see ANSI/INCITS 373 and Appendix 3).

+1.2.3.4 RS(36,24) code

+For constructing the RS(36, 24) encoder and decoder, a symbol width of 10 is used, due to the output of 8B10B line coding.
+Accordingly, the generator polynomial x10+x3+1 is used.
+Scaling factor is 1 and generator start equal to 0.

-1.2.3.4 Bit-to-Symbol Mapping
+1.2.3.5 Bit-to-Symbol Mapping

 Bit-to-symbol mapping for the header is based on 2-Pulse Amplitude Modulation (PAM).
-For 2 levels, each input bit is mapped on one symbol.
-The symbols are mapped to levels as {0, 1} to {0, 1}.
+For 2 levels, each input bit is mapped onto one symbol.
+The symbols are mapped to levels as {0, 1} to {0, 1}, respectively.
 A constant value of 0.5 is then subtracted to make the mapped output signal DC free.
 Setting the modulation amplitude and the bias of the LED is due to the analogue optical frontend.

-1.2.3.
-5 Spatial Precoder for the Header
+1.2.3.6 Spatial Precoder for the Header